ellaxu43/zillow_regression_project/readme.md

 Evaluate the top two models on the validate sample, note observations.
 Evaluate the top performing model on the test sample, note observations.

+***
 # Key Findings
+There is somewhat of a relationship between bathrooms, square feet, and bedroom count in predicting the tax value dollar count of single family units.
+Bathrooms and bedrooms count were shown as the biggest driver.

+Also, data shows homes that are newer appraise at a higher value.
+I think that critical parts of the house, like plumbing, electrical, the roof, and appliances are newer and therefore less likely to break down, can generate savings for a buyer

+***
+# Recomandation
+The data suggest Bathrooms, Bedrooms, and Squarefeet to be the most valued features.
+I recommend removing outliers from these columns to improve future modeling.

 # Next Steps
+With more time I would work on improving the model adding more parameters

-With more time, I would like to dive deeper into the zillow database and implement feature engineering to discover the best combination of available features to predict home values.# zillow_regression_project
+With more time, I would like to dive deeper into the zillow database and implement feature engineering to discover the best combination of available features to predict home values.